Twig7/Capstone/README.md

 - 6:00pm: Find and install notification banner, work on matching colors to those already used on website.
 - 6:50pm: Finish notification banner, move on to condensing pages.
 - 8:25pm: Finish condensing pages, start looking into contact forms.
+- 8:50pm: Create and install contact form.
+Make plans to test it in the morning.